Cost of Doing Business in Bangkok: ฿49,970 per Employee (2026)

 Renting office space is another significant expense for running a company.

-For a rough estimate, expect to pay around 32,000 baht per month for an office in Bangkok.
+For a rough estimate, I paid around 32,000 baht per month for an office in Bangkok.

 Accounting and Auditing (฿2,050)